RndMnkIII/Analogizer_openFPGA-Gauntlet/README.md

 | YPbPr        |  ✅    |
 | Y/C*         |  ✅    |
 | Scandoubler  |  ✅    |

+The Analogizer interface allow to mix game inputs from compatible SNAC gamepads supported by Analogizer (DB15 Neogeo, NES, SNES, PCEngine) with Analogue Pocket built-in controls or from Dock USB or wireless supported controllers (Analogue support).

 **Analogizer** is responsible for generating the correct encoded Y/C signals from RGB and outputs to R,G pins of VGA port.
 Also redirects the CSync to VGA HSync pin.